 Each has an entrance vestibule with storage space, a sleeping area with kingsize Orizzonti bed, armchairs, desk, and a bathroom tucked behind a low wall of textured concrete.
 The whole thing is more or less open-plan, except for a glassy shower cubicle and a separate space-age loo.
-There's no TV - enjoy the views instead (or ask for one to be brought to your room from reception if you must).
+There's no TV - enjoy the views instead (or ask for one to be brought to your room from reception).

 Every room has a bit of outdoor space (balconies on the first floor, terraces on the ground), a dash of warm colour (red upholstery and stripes of orange lighting) and amazing alpine views.

 The slightly cheaper Superiors are mostly on the ground floor; ours (211) got the sunlight filtered through a curtain of larch foliage, making it very private.
 Floor-to-ceiling windows maximise the views, but the coy might want to pull the drapes to after sunset.
-The largely first-floor Deluxes look out either to the jagged peaks of the Dolomites or the mountains above the Ultimo Valley.
-The Dolomite view - particularly beautiful at dawn and dusk on a clear day – is worth paying extra for.
+The larger first-floor Deluxes look out either to the jagged peaks of the Dolomites or the mountains above the Ultimo Valley.

 Irrespective of the views, the rooms manage to mix clean-cut modern with cosy comfort zone, and we loved the sense of space, the quality of light, the leather chairs in the Deluxe rooms, and the timber clad bath tubs designed by Matteo Thun.